apple/swift-migration-guide/Guide.docc/CommonProblems.md

 - Must be `final`
 - Cannot inherit from another class other than `NSObject`
-- Cannot have any mutable properties
+- Cannot have any non-isolated mutable properties

 ```swift
 public struct ColorComponents: Sendable {